jatkin-wasti/python_functions/README.md

 - Task: Create a function to multiply (*)
 ```
 def multiply(num1, num2):  # Defining the function with two arguments
-    print(num1 * num2)  # Printing the value of one multiplied by the other
+    return num1 * num2  # Returning the value of one multiplied by the other
 ```
 ### Task 2
 - Task: Create a function to do division (/)
 ```
 def divide(num1, num2):  # Defining the function with two arguments
-    print(num1 / num2)  # Printing the value of one divided by the other
+    return num1 / num2  # Returning the value of one divided by the other
 ```
 ### Task 3
 - Task: Create a function to do modulo division (%)
 ```
 def modulo(num1, num2):  # Defining the function with two arguments
-    print(num1 % num2)  # Printing the value of one modulo the other
+    return num1 % num2  # Returning the value of one modulo the other
 ```
 ### Task 4
 - Task: Create a function to do exponentials